cbeny/RFA/README.md

 This program trains and tests a neural network for the classification of MNIST digits using a novel loss function, coupled with an extra post-processing operation.

-The algorithm converges very fast, and has a strong regularizating effect.
+The algorithm converges very fast, and has a strong regularizing effect.

-This code can also be straighforwardly extended to learn to do inference between two correlated datasets.
+This code can be straighforwardly extended to learn to do inference between two correlated datasets.